OpentrustAIhub/OpentrustAi/openSourcedCorporateDomijance.md

 	•	Discuss the trend of tech giants using open-source software while keeping their ‘secret ingredients’ proprietary.
 	•	Highlight the contrast between the open-source ethos and the business practices of these corporations.

-Case Studies of Corporate Influence..?
+Case Studies of Corporate Influence..?..

 	•	Examine specific instances like Tesla’s foray into AI and robotics, Microsoft’s acquisition of GitHub, and Meta’s research projects.
 	•	Discuss the implications of these actions on the open-source community and the broader tech ecosystem.